Yiijee/top-hat/hi_match.md

 ### 2. Loading results

-By default, Top Match will create an empty results table for each query image and save it to the specified save path along with the image.
+By default, Hi Match will create an empty results table for each query image and save it to the specified save path along with the image.
 The results table will be named `[image_name]_results.csv`.
 It contains the following columns:
 - **Hemilineage**: The hemilineage name in Ito-Lee style.
 - *query_centroid*: The centroid coordinates of cell body clusters in the format (z, y, x microns).
 This is for saving progress.
 - *time_stamp*: The last time the matching score was updated.